microsoftgraph/msgraph-sdk-java/docs/upgrade-to-v6.md

 ### Removal of `buildRequest()`

-In the previous version of the SDK the `buildRequest()` method call was neccessary when building and calling requests.
+In the previous version of the SDK the `buildRequest()` method call was necessary when building and calling requests.
 Previously a call to get the current user would look like the following:
 ```java
 User me = graphClient.me().buildRequest().get();